FOI-Bioinformatics/tessera/README.md

 pip install repgenr/
 ```

+# Description
+Recomfi is developed to identify recombination in relatively similar datasets, such as between species in a genus or family.
+It generates a "pseudo-MSA (multiple sequence alignment)"  based on SNPs by using one sequence in the collection as a back-bone.
+This makes Recomfi fast but limits the resolution.
+With the "pseudo-MSA" strategy, the query may contain a fragmented genome, for example in the form of contigs.
+The many sequences of the query will be organized relative to the back-bone.

+Recombination events are detected by sliding windows over the MSA and computing the distance between the query sequence and the collection of reference sequences.
+A recombination event is suggested when a majority of the query is near reference sequence A and has a region where it is near another reference sequence B.

 # Example dataset
 Find example dataset of orthopoxvirus in `example_data/`.
 The query is a short-read assembly (x8 contigs) of a synthetic cowpox sample with a variola segment.
 The collection are reference-labelled orthopoxvirus sequences from `BV-BRC.org`